 Are taxpayers required to continue to pay the tax in view of the recent court ruling?

 All taxpayers who have been paying this tax remain subject to the tax and are required to continue to pay the tax and file the required returns.
 As with other taxes, failure to make the tax payments and file required returns could subject a taxpayer to penalties.
 The constitutionality of the MCTMT has been challenged in a series of lawsuits.
-In all but one of these lawsuits in which there has been a decision, the MCTMT has been ruled to be constitutional and the legal challenges have been dismissed.
-In just one of the challenges, a Nassau County Supreme Court justice recently found the MCTMT to be unconstitutionally enacted, which determination is being appealed by the State of New York and the MTA.
-The litigation is not concluded and the tax is still in effect.
+In all of these lawsuits in which there has been a decision, the MCTMT has been ruled to be constitutional.
+While a Nassau County Supreme Court justice in one of the challenges found the MCTMT to be unconstitutionally enacted, that decision was recently overruled by the Appellate Division.
+The Appellate Division concluded that the statute was properly enacted, and the Court of Appeals has dismissed Nassau County's appeal.
+While there is still one case where the litigation is not concluded, we anticipate that the tax will be upheld.
+The tax is still in effect.
 If this requirement to pay the tax and file returns were to change, the department will notify taxpayers.

 What if the tax is ultimately declared unconstitutional?
 Will I be able to get my money back?